Commissioning a portrait

 Deciding on the style involves considering the pose, the medium, the type of clothes and the background.
 Is the person going to be relaxed in a chair, or sitting upright?
 Are they going to be looking out at the viewer, or is it to be a three-quarters profile with their eyes looking into the distance?
 The style of clothes is an important aspect of the painting and makes a difference to the feel of the portrait.
 Some people decide to wear their favourite everyday clothes, whilst others decide on a more formal look.

 Lighting is also important to think about.
-I prefer daylight, although if this is not possible, I am happy to paint in artificial light.
+I prefer daylight, although if this is not possible, I can paint in artificial light.

 What medium and how many sittings?

 The medium determines how long the portrait will take.
-I work in charcoal, pastel, pencil or oil.
-Drawings in the first three media take less time than an oil portrait.
-Typically, a charcoal, pastel or pencil drawing will take about three one-hour sittings, although if the subject is a young child, I can make do with two shorter sittings.
-A half-length oil portrait will take between four and six sittings of about two hours each.
-If the sitter has limited time, the number of sessions can be reduced, as I can take photographs to help me.
-If necessary, I can paint or draw completely from photos.
+I work in charcoal, pastel and oil.
+Drawings take less time than an oil portrait.
+A charcoal drawing will take two sittings of two hours, although if the subject is a young child, I can make do with two shorter sittings.
+A portrait in oil will take four sittings of two hours each.
+Before commencing an oil portrait I like to complete a detailed drawing taking two two-hour sittings

 Where?